anjlab/android-inapp-billing-v3/README.md

 ## Proguard

 The necessary proguard rules are already added in the library.
-No further configurations are necessary.
+No further configurations are needed.

 ## License